United Nations Research Guide

 This is useful for finding other subsidiary and related UN bodies that might have better UN documentation than the main UN home page.

 Many non-UN sites also reproduce documents, sometimes faster and more comprehensively than the UN sites.
 For instance the University of Minnesota is an excellent source for UN human rights documents.
-Also, the general web search sites, such as Google, Altavistaor Hotbot can be used to find documents.
-General search engines can be particularly useful for finding obscure documents, such as restricted or limited documents, or internal documents of various committees.
+While general Internet search engines can sometimes yield an overwhelming number of results, they are quite useful when starting with a specific citation and for finding obscure documents, such as restricted or limited documents, or internal documents of various committees.

 The Diamond Law Library subscribes to the Readex/Access UN microform system.
 Although many people do not like to use microform, it is the most complete collection of UN documents that the Diamond Law Library owns.
 For older documents (documents not yet published in the ODS) it is an excellent source.
 It includes all official UN Documents and is located in closed stacks.